stefantds/go-epi-judge/README.md

 #### What to do if a test is wrong?

-As I haven't implemented all the solutions to all the problems yet, there might still be some hidden bugs.
-However, I've tested many of the functions and hope to have found most of the problems.
-If you find an issue in the test code, please open a ticket.
-If you can find the cause of the problem and know how to fix it, feel free to open a pull request.
+If you find an issue know how to fix it, feel free to open a pull request.
 If you are not sure, we can first discuss the different options in the ticket.

 ## Contributing

 Pull requests are welcome.
-Please open an issue first to discuss what you would like to change.
+If it's a feature request, please open an issue first to discuss what you would like to change.

 ## License